-Flora Duffy’s dominant hometown victory at MS Amlin World Triathlon Bermuda was not only a celebratory sports moment for the country but also an economic win, according to a economic impact study.
+Flora Duffy’s dominant hometown victory at MS Amlin World Triathlon Bermuda was not only a celebratory sports moment for the country but also an economic win, according to PwC's economic impact study on the 2018 event.

-- The event generated an overall economic impact of $4.4 million, representing a 152 percent return on the $2.9 million investment by the Government of Bermuda
+- The 2018 event generated an overall economic impact of $4.4 million, representing a 152 percent return on the $2.9 million investment by the Bermuda government

-- Media coverage of World Triathlon Bermuda netted an estimated 1.1 million viewers, generating $17.8 million in estimated advertising equivalent
+- Media coverage of World Triathlon Bermuda 2018 netted an estimated 1.1-million viewers, generating $17.8 million in estimated advertising equivalent

-- In all 890 individuals travelled to the island for World Triathlon Bermuda, 304 of them to participate
+- In all, 890 individuals travelled to the island for World Triathlon Bermuda 2018, some 304 of whom were event participants

 For more see: